-I had warnings below but I ignored them since I don’t think X1 Carbon has the devices.
-At least, I don’t have a problem while using the machine.
+I had warnings below, but I ignored them since I don’t think X1 Carbon has those devices.
 (See also [SOLVED] WARNING: Possibly missing firmware - ArcoLinux -D -B Forum)

 Possibly missing firmware for module wd719x Possibly missing firmware for module aic94xx

 systemd-boot because it’s on the system in default.
 Also, it seems much simpler than

 grub.
 The setup is simple.
 However, the bootloader is important like I cannot emphasize enough.
 If you messed the bootloader, the system cannot be booted.
 Which you will be ended up the emergency shell.
 So I put the links which helped me to figure out the problems I had.